merenlab/merenlab.org/tutorials/infant-gut/index.md

 Good, but could have been better.
 Why? *Pro tip: we have a profile database, what does it mean and how it could improve the information we see here?*

-Anvi'o can add these metagenome-level taxonomic insights into a given profile database, let's do that,
+Anvi'o can add these metagenome-level taxonomic insights into a given {% include ARTIFACT name="profile-db" text="profile database" %}, let's do that,

 ```
 anvi-estimate-scg-taxonomy -c CONTIGS.db \